 Not only are the capture times greatly varied (and too short), there is no single AeroPoint that was recording for the entirety of the survey.
-If you do not do this, it will be more difficult to process your data accurately and provide you with high-quality data.
+If you do not do this, it will be more difficult to process your data accurately and provide high-quality data.

-Plan your AeroPoint layout so that you to pick up the first point last, and the last point first.
+Plan your AeroPoint layout so that you pick up the first point last, and the last point first.
 If you are laying them out across a large site, it may be easier to fly your survey from where you dropped the last AeroPoint.
 Then, you can collect the AeroPoints in reverse order more easily.

 After you fly your survey and collect your AeroPoints, wipe down the solar panels.
-You can upload the AeroPoints' data to Propeller either on-site or later when you have a strong WiFi network.
+You can upload the AeroPoints' data to Propeller on-site or later when you have a strong WiFi network.